scikit-build/scikit-build-core/README.md

 - No warning about unused variables
 - Automatically adds Ninja and/or CMake only as required
 - No dependency on setuptools, distutils, or wheel in build mode.
-- Closer to vanilla setuptools in setuptools mode, doesn't interfere with config.
 - Powerful config system, including config options support in build mode.
 - Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
 - FindPython is backported if running on CMake < 3.24 (included via hatchling in